 |Books V-VI||Tuesday||5:15-6:00 p.m.|

-Parents of first-year string students are required to enroll in their own weekly Suzuki Group Class, where string faculty guide them through the fundamentals of first-year string study.
-By gaining skill and confidence on the instrument, parents are better able to direct their child’s home practice.
+Parents of first-year string students enroll in a weekly Suzuki Parents Class.
+This integral part of the program allows parents to learn the fundamentals of first-year string study.
+By gaining skill and confidence on the instrument, parents are better able to participate in lessons and support their child’s home practice.
 Parents may rent an instrument for the first year of study.